-My comments on, Take off the Blinders:
+My comments on, Take off the Blinders [the broken link was removed]:

 I think the question of what other companies have management practices worth studying is interesting.
-The answer could be very helpful as others could learn from what those companies do.
-There are at least two difficulties in identifying the: 1) defining what set of criteria would indicate successful organizations 2) most often even companies that are doing many things well leave much to be desired (so picking organizations worth studying can be difficult and even once that is done deciding which practices to credit for the success is often mostly a matter of opinion).
+The answer could be very helpful as others could learn from what those organizations do.
+There are at least two difficulties in identifying those organizations: 1) defining what set of criteria would indicate successful organizations 2) most often even companies that are doing many things well leave much to be desired (so picking organizations worth studying can be difficult and even once that is done deciding which practices to credit for the success is often mostly a matter of opinion).

 Many organizations do some things very well: Google, Dell, Amazon, Ritz-Carlton, Grameen Bank, MIT, Gates Foundation global health, Ameritrade, SAS, the Container Store, Home Depot, Apple, Snap-on tools, Wikipedia, McDonald’s.
 Southwest Airlines does some things very well (shouldn’t they get extra credit for actually being profitable when all around them go bankrupt).
 Solectron does some things very well, but they have been doing poorly financially for quite some time.